KcyOkolo/course-advisor-ai/README.md

 ![alt text](filter_vs_no_filter.png)

 As seen in the table, filtered RAG retrieval leads to more accurate results.
+This makes sense since all course syllabi chunks are encoded into one index.
+Hence RAG with no filter is likely to retrieve chunks that may seem similar (e.g discusses grade policy and user asks about grade policy) but then is not actually relevant to the course in particular the user asks for.

 Hence I decided to use filtering.

-The filters were created dynamically in the rewrite_query method of integrated_chat.py by making an API call requesting course filters given the user’s query and the user’s conversation history.
+In the test above I fed in the system pre-created filters.
+However at run time the filters could be anything.
+Hence I set my project to create filters dynamically in the rewrite_query method of integrated_chat.py by making an API call requesting course filters given the user’s query, the user’s current courses, and the user’s conversation history.

 The accuracy of course filters is measured in the table below and discussed after: